-Statistical comparisons of the CY 2019 U-234 and U-238 sample data for the location categories (on-site, upwind and downwind) indicate that all results are of the same magnitude, thus indicating that areas potentially affected by Pantex Plant operations are not distinguishable from background.
-The analysis laboratory indicated that more than 80 percent of the Pu-239 measurements were below detection, thus apparent statistical differences across the three location categories are likely the result of the use of this uncensored data set.
-Average concentrations for all three alpha-emitting radionuclides are a very small fraction of levels that would cause a 100 mrem effective dose.
+Statistical comparisons of the 2020 U-234 and U-238 sample data for the location categories (on-site, upwind, and downwind) indicate that all results are of the same magnitude, thus indicating that areas potentially affected by Pantex Plant operations are not distinguishable from background.
+The analysis laboratory indicated that less than three percent of the Pu-239 measurements were above the minimum detectable activity, thus apparent statistical differences across the three location categories are likely the result of the use of this uncensored data set.
+Average concentrations for all three alpha-emitting radionuclides are a minute fraction of levels that would cause a 100 mrem effective dose.

 The ratio of the activities of U-234 and U-238 indicates radiological equilibrium between both radionuclides and suggests the absence of uranium discharges during Pantex Plant operations.
-The ratio of measured values of Pu-239 to its DCS are indistinguishable from zero, thus emissions of this isotope to ambient air are negligible.
+The ratio of measured values of Pu-239 to its DCS are indistinguishable from zero, thus emissions of this isotope to ambient air are not indicated.

-Variations in mission activities over the last several years may have resulted in various rates of emission of tritium and resulted in the apparent variations in measured concentrations of tritium during the period from 2015 through 2019.
-No tritium concentration in ambient air during 2019 (or any of the indicated years) exceeded the DCS.
-No radiological concentration in ambient air exceeded the applicable DCS for the radiological materials analyzed.
+Variations in mission activities over the last several years may have resulted in various rates of emission of tritium and resulted in the apparent variations in measured concentrations of tritium during the period from 2016 through 2020.
+No tritium concentration in ambient air during 2020 (or any of the indicated years) exceeded the DCS.
+No measured concentration of tritium, uranium, or plutonium in ambient air exceeded the applicable DCS, or even 0.1% of this comparison value.